saqibm-bh/BaatCheet/README.md

 BaatCheet is a full-stack real-time chat app that combines live messaging, media sharing, and a built-in Meta AI-style assistant in one experience.
 The assistant is not tucked away behind a separate page.
 It lives inside the chat, streams replies live, and can even answer privately inside shared conversations.

-This is the kind of project that shows both product thinking and engineering depth: real-time systems, AI integration, selective message visibility, media handling, and polished frontend UX.
+This  project shows both product thinking and engineering depth: real-time systems, AI integration, selective message visibility, media handling, and polished frontend UX.

 ## Why It Stands Out